-India asks citizens to be careful if traveling to Canada as rift escalates over Sikh leader’s death
+India asks citizens to be careful if traveling to Canada as rift widens over Sikh leader’s death

 Indians should also avoid going to venues in Canada where “threats have particularly targeted Indian diplomats and sections of the Indian community who oppose anti-India agenda,” the ministry said.

-Ottawa and New Delhi, two key strategic partners on security and trade, are locked in a diplomatic rift after Canada’s Prime Minister, Justin Trudeau, alleged that India was connected to the assassination of Sikh independence advocate on its soil in June.
+Ottawa and New Delhi, two key strategic partners on security and trade, are locked in a diplomatic tussle after Canada’s Prime Minister, Justin Trudeau, alleged that India was connected to the assassination of Sikh independence advocate on its soil in June.

 Canada has yet to provide any evidence of Indian involvement in the assassination of Hardeep Singh Nijjar, a 45-year-old Sikh leader killed by masked gunmen in Surrey, outside Vancouver.

-For years, India has said Nijjar, a Canadian citizen born in India, has links to terrorism, an allegation he denied, saying he was working to organize an unofficial Sikh diaspora referendum on independence from India at the time of his killing.
+For years, India has said Nijjar, a Canadian citizen born in India, has links to terrorism, an allegation he denied.
+Nijjar was working to organize an unofficial Sikh diaspora referendum on independence from India at the time of his killing.

 Trudeau’s announcement was followed by Canada expelling an Indian diplomat in Ottawa.
 New Delhi responded by rejecting Trudeau’s accusation as “absurd and motivated” and later expelling a Canadian diplomat.